akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 By analyzing these types, you will be able to define for your translator which are the textual attributes they need to translate.
 :::

-When the translation is finished, your translator needs to set the `Translation status` attribute to `TRANSLATED` and import all translated product data back in the PIM.
+When the translation is finished, your translator needs to set the `Translation status` attribute to `TRANSLATED` and to send all the translated product data back in the PIM.

 If for some reason the translation project has been canceled, your translator needs to set the `Translation status` attribute to `CANCELLED` and import this product data back into the PIM.